 The result follows. \end{proof}

-Adding a bump does not modify the pressure at infinity, and increases the pressure to produce strongly positively recurrent potentials.
-At the contrary, subtracting a bump, i.e., adding a well, does not modify the pressure at infinity and decreases the pressure towards the pressure at infinity, as shown in the next statement.
+Adding a bump does not modify the topological pressure at infinity, and increases the topological pressure to produce strongly positively recurrent potentials.
+On the other hand, subtracting a bump, i.e., adding a well, does not modify the topological pressure at infinity and decreases the topological pressure towards the topological pressure at infinity, as shown in the next statement.